TrailingStop/TT-Trader/README.md

 - separate configurable stop loss / take profit modules
 - predefined indicators
 - option to use auto adjusting limit orders (maker) instead of market orders (take)
+- monitor the entry/exit of the algo on the exchanges web frontend

 ## supported instruments